U.S. Manufacturers Brace For Trump's Next Trade Targets

 Economist Derek Scissors at the American Enterprise Institute says retailers, banks and other service providers aren't likely to be targeted.
 And, he says, he hopes the singling out of individual companies will stop once Trump takes office.

-"When you're president, you shouldn't be bothering one company, you should be changing policies such as corporate taxes, to change the whole landscape," he argues.
+"When you're president, you shouldn't be bothering one company.
+You should be changing policies such as corporate taxes, to change the whole landscape," Scissors argues.
 "Getting down into the details can't be done by Twitter."

-Scissors acknowledges that tweeting about trade does accomplish a few things.
+He acknowledges that tweeting about trade does accomplish a few things.
 First, it appeals to Trump's base.

 "Probably the reason that he won the election is the effort to re-shore manufacturing," he says, "not to accept it as inevitable that manufacturing will head overseas."